Almarch/tamaR/README.md

 ## To do

+- The sound is properly fetched with the `GetFreq` method, but it still has to be implemented into the shiny app.

-- Similarily, tamalib could be implemented into [Python](https://www.python.org/).
+- Similarily to this project, tamalib could be implemented into [Python](https://www.python.org/).
 Like R, Python allows scripting and the development of web applications.